vmware/vic/tests/test-cases/Group1-Docker-Commands/1-38-Docker-Exec.md

 None

 # Concurrent Simple Exec
+## Purpose:
+This test is designed to prove that we maintain the ability to complete 5 exec operations on a container in under 30 seconds.
+We should strive to improve upon this further.
+But for the moment this test is the gate guardian for 5 concurrent simple execs against a running container.

 ## Test Steps
 1. Pull an image that contains `sleep`.
 Busybox suffices here.
 2. Create a container running `sleep` to simulate a bounded time process.